prantlf/unshelve-output-action/README.md

 | macOS   | `newchanges-macos-x64.zip`   | `newchanges-macos-x64.zip-{sha}`   |
 | Windows | `newchanges-windows-x64.zip` | `newchanges-windows-x64.zip-{sha}` |

 The name prefix of the archives can be specified by `name`.
 If not specified, it will be inferred from the project configuration (`v.mod`).
+The `{sha}` in the cache key is the SHA-1 hash of the current commit.

 Use a different name prefix than the default in the package archive name: